 Dil Was Actually a Male Transvestite

 Neil Jordan's taut political thriller film has become legendary and famous for its shocking twist.
 Guilt-ridden, reformed Irish Republican Army volunteer terrorist Fergus (Stephen Rea) journeyed to London to befriend the lover of British hostage/soldier Jody (Forest Whitaker) who had been accidentally killed after being taken prisoner.
-Jody, trying to escape from captivity, was hit and run over by a convoy of British army soldiers in Northern Ireland.
+Jody, who was trying to escape from captivity, was hit and run over by a convoy of British army soldiers in Northern Ireland.

-The dead man's lover turned out to be a beautiful cabaret lip-synch singer/hairdresser named Dil (Best Supporting Actor!-nominated Jaye Davidson).
+Fergus shockingly discovered that the dead man's lover turned out to be a beautiful cabaret lip-synch singer/hairdresser named Dil (Best Supporting Actor!-nominated Jaye Davidson).

 As the camera slowly panned down Dil's naked body after he dropped his red kimono robe, there was a sexually-disorienting view of Dil's penis -- his maleness was shown in this surprising full-frontal unveiling, causing Fergus to wonder about his attraction to Dil.
 Dil asked: "You did know, didn't you?" and then realized that Fergus hadn't known.

 Only the Autistic Kazan Survived From the Cube